ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Code-Review

 After opening the pull-request, your code will be reviewed and if your pull-request passes the review and build server steps, your changes will be merged to master.
 Get rejected?
 Don't worry... there are many reasons why the build server could fail.
-Open your created pull-request in github and scroll to the bottom of the site, there should be a list of all checks - by clicking on the _Details_, you get more infomation about the checks.
-However, there are also cases where the websites are down, build server stucks or times-out etc., please get also an overview of the [build server](/doc/BUILDSERVER.md) to avoid frustration and long review times.
+Open your created pull-request in GitHub and scroll to the bottom of the site, there should be a list of all checks - by clicking on the _Details_, you get more information about the checks.
+However, there are also cases where the websites are down, build server gets stuck or times-out etc., please get also an overview of the [build server](/doc/BUILDSERVER.md) to avoid frustration and long review times.

 # General